r1cksec/cheatsheets/theorie/azure-methodology.md

 An Azure storage account can contain all sort of Azure Storage data objects, including blobs, file shares, queues, tables, and disks.

 ## Subscriptions
-Describes how you gain access to an Azure service.
+A Subscription is a logical unit of Azure services that links to an Azure account.
+The Subscriptions describes how you gain access to an Azure service.
+Each Subscription can only trust a single directory.

 ## System-Assigned Managed Identity
 Once a resource has been deleted the SAMI will be deleted too.